-Firstsource has a robust change management programme in place to ensure all aspects of legal, compliance, Consumer Duty, Treating Customers Fairly "TCF" and client contract are considered before making changes.
+Firstsource has a robust change management programme in place to ensure all aspects of legal, compliance, Consumer Duty, Treating Customers Fairly and client contract are considered before making changes.

 The Board always considers Consumer Duty, TCF and Firstsource Core Values when planning for the future.
+Rajiv Malhotra is the Consumer Duty board level champion for Firstsource.